-- [®]After inserting the tab, make sure the tab and buckle are locked and that the seat belt extender is not twisted. - [®]Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tab and buckle. - Blf the seat belt does not function normally, immediately contact your Toyota dealer.
+- After inserting the tab, make sure the tabs and buckle are locked and that the belt is not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tab and buckle. - If the seat belt does not function normally, immediately contact your Toyota dealer.